kayroye/kayroye/README.md

 Recently I've been maintaining:

 - **Linktree**: A simple SPA built with Next.js and React.js to display links to my social media accounts (and anything else related to myself in the future).
+[GitHub Repository](https://github.com/kayroye/linktree)
 - **Portfolio & Blog**: My own site where I discuss the work I've done and am currently doing.
 Check it out to find out more about me!
+[Website](https://www.kalanroye.com)

 ## Contributions